Data handling with Pandas![link image 69](/icons/link.svg)

 california_housing_train.head()

-Now we can group the data by one of the columns, for example, let's group the houses by the number of years and see how many houses there are of each age with count
+Now we can group the data by one of the columns, for example, let's group the houses based on the number of years and see how many houses there are of each age with count

 california_housing_train.groupby("housing_median_age").count().head()

-As we see in all the columns, we get the same value, which is the number of houses with a certain age, but we can find out the average value of each column with mean
+As we can see in all the columns, we get the same value, which is the number of houses that have a certain age, but we can find out the average value of each column with mean

 california_housing_train.groupby("housing_median_age").mean().head()

-We can obtain multiple measures for each age using the agg
+We can obtain several measures for each age using the agg

-(aggregation) command, passing the measures we want with a list.
-For example, let's see the minimum, maximum, and mean of each column for each house age.
+(aggregation) command, passing it the measures we want through a list.
+For example, let's look at the minimum, maximum, and mean of each column for each age:

 california_housing_train.groupby("housing_median_age").agg(['min', 'max', 'mean']).head()